iterative/ldb-resources/documentation/formats.md

 TODO

-* some format extension that serves http/https
+* `annotation-only` format extension that serves http/https
-  * Should we allow "path" key in "ldb_meta" object of 'annotation-only' to specify an object location?
+  * "path" key in "ldb_meta" object of 'annotation-only' to specify an object location
-  * Should we allow top-level array in 'annotation-only' to describe multiple files?
+  * top-level array in 'annotation-only' to describe multiple files
-* COCO?
+* COCO
-* Google ImageNet?
+* Google ImageNet